tylerwatkins101/DQN_Reinforcement_Learning_Project/Report.md

 The report clearly describes the learning algorithm, along with the chosen hyperparameters.
 It also describes the model architectures for any neural networks.

+The learning algorithm used to train the agent was a Deep Q-Network model trained with a temporal-difference algorithm using experience replay and fixed q-targets.

+#### The Model Architecture for the Q-Network:

+- Inputs = State Space Size (37)
+- Hidden Linear Layer 1 (64 nodes)
+- Hidden Linear Layer 2 (64 nodes)
+- Outputs = Action Space Size (4)

+#### The hyperparameters

+- minibatch size: 64
+- replay memory size: 100000
+- update frequency: 4
+- discount factor (gamma): 0.99
+- tau: 0.001
+- optimizer: Adam
+- learning rate: 0.0005
+- eps_start: 1.0
+- eps_decay: 0.995
+- eps_end: 0.01

 ## Plot of Rewards